horeca2/aws-cloudformation-custom-efs/README.md

 Updating requires: Replacement

 ### TemplateURL
 The location of the file containing the body of the template.
 The URL must point to the template located in the Amazon S3 bucket.
-Copy the template.yaml file to your cart and link to it here.
+Copy the template.yaml file to your bucket and link to it here.

 Required: Yes